 2.4 An applicant issuer must always have a sponsor.
 The applicant issuer must inform the JSE in writing of the appointment of a sponsor.

-2.5 An independent sponsor must be appointed for the events in 2.6 and if its independence is compromised in terms of 2.7.
+2.5 An independent sponsor must be appointed for the events in 2.6 and if the sponsor’s independence is compromised in terms of 2.7.

 2.6 An independent sponsor must attend to the following: